singhnupur1981/SalesPerformance-Tracker/README.md

    - Also, includes a button if triggered then automatcally sends emails if the % to Target is below 60%

 2. **Check the `Summary` Sheet**
    - Shows Sales Performance summaries to show the distribution by performance, performance breakdown, Top performer, Top Region and Lowest performer, Average% to Target and Region Analysis.
+Automatically creates this sheet when the button from Raw data sheet is triggered.

 3. **Explore the `Dashboard` Sheet**
    - Interactive charts and visuals update automatically after macros are refreshed through the button.